KadenRigsbee/fs-journal/journal/11/reflection.md

 ## Prompts
 - What went well this week?
+    I had a nice birthday
-- What did you learn that was a shock or surprise?
+- What did you learn that was a shock or surprise? how behind I actually am
-- What are you struggling with?
+- What are you struggling with? crippling embarrassment
 - What would you count as a victory?
+    I get to go home and see my family next weekend